“Pimping” and “pandering” are two distinct crimes in California law—though they are closely related and are often charged together.

-First, if you are convicted of either pimping or pandering a minor under the age of eighteen (18), you will be required to register as a sex offender in California.21
+First, if you are convicted of either pimping or pandering a minor under the age of eighteen (18), you will be required to register as a sex offender for life in California.21

 This means that, even after you serve your sentence, you will need to register your address with the state every year, and every time you move.22